-Summit have worked with enough of strata managers over the years to know that their job is no easy feat.
-Wearer’s of many hats, strata managers have a broad range of roles and responsibilities to ensure a strata plan is working to its full potential.
+Strata maintenance is a large part of managing a strata property.
+And Summit has worked with enough strata managers over the years to know that their job is no easy feat.
+Strata managers wear many hats and have a broad range of roles and responsibilities to ensure a strata plan is working to its full potential.

 Working with multiple trades on a project